Where can I get more information on the clinical programs at the University of Baltimore School of Law?

 The clinic administrator performs the lottery determining student placement.
 Students will receive an email advising them of their acceptance or placement on the Waitlist.

-Can I take more than one clinic at the University of Baltimore School of Law?Admittance into the Clinical Programs is in most cases based on a lottery.
+Can I take more than one clinic at the University of Baltimore School of Law?Admittance into the Clinical Programs is based on a lottery.
 Details are available at Clinic Selection Policies and Procedures.
 If you have already taken a clinic but would like to take another, you may apply but will be placed into a clinic (or on a wait list) only after the students who have not yet taken a clinic are placed.

 How many credits are clinic courses?